MineKing9534/DiscordUtils/Readme.md

 		discordUtils = new DiscordUtils(jda, this)
 				.useCommandManager(
-						CommandContext::new, //Function to create command context
+						shared.CommandContext::new, //Function to create command context
-						AutocompleteContext::new, //Function to create autocomplete context
+						shared.AutocompleteContext::new, //Function to create autocomplete context
 						cmdMan -> cmdMan.updateCommands() //Consumer to configure the resulting CommandManager.
 The updateCommands() method schedules an update of all commands for when the bot is successfully logged in
 				);
 	}